The Use of Formulas

 Formulas in Export Scenarios

-When you map the data in MYOB Advanced to the external fields, you will usually need field-to-field mapping.
+When you map the data in MYOB Acumatica to the external fields, you will usually need field-to-field mapping.
 In some cases, however, you may need to add values from multiple internal fields to export the resulting value to an external one, to extract only a part of the internal field's value, or to perform another transformation or conversion for the data to be exported.

-If you map an internal field to a formula instead of an external field, the resulting value will be assigned back to the MYOB Advanced field.
+If you map an internal field to a formula instead of an external field, the resulting value will be assigned back to the MYOB Acumatica field.
 This functionality can be used, for example, to set criteria on inquiry forms to export only filtered data or to mark exported records as exported.

 Formulas in Import Scenarios

-When you map MYOB Advanced fields to the external data, you will usually need field-to-field mapping.
+When you map MYOB Acumatica fields to the external data, you will usually need field-to-field mapping.
 For some fields, however, you may need to add values from multiple external fields to an internal one, to extract only a part of the external field's value, or to perform another transformation or conversion.

-As you map an MYOB Advanced field to the external data, the system checks the functionality of the mapped field and automatically adds, if necessary, a line that contains the system action (hidden by default) required for the field, such as a refresh of the form or a commit to the database.
+As you map an MYOB Acumatica field to the external data, the system checks the functionality of the mapped field and automatically adds, if necessary, a line that contains the system action (hidden by default) required for the field, such as a refresh of the form or a commit to the database.

 Note: The formulas that contain locale-specific data are calculated according to the locale specified in the Format Locale box, which is located in the Summary area of the Import Scenarios (SM206025) form for the import scenario.
 If no locale is specified, the default English (United States) locale is used.